How to cook Palmyra Sprouts (Panang Kizhangu)?

 15. Boiled Palmyra Sprouts/Boiled Panang Kizhangu is ready.

-You can serve this Boiled Palmyra Sprouts/Boiled Panang Kizhangu as a healthy snack or even you can take it for picnics snacks.
+You can serve these Boiled Palmyra Sprouts/Boiled Panang Kizhangu as a healthy snack, or you can take them for picnic snacks.
 At my home, boiled panang kizhangu is usually taken as a picnic snack.

 If you have any more questions about the "how to cook panang kizhangu (palmyra sprouts)" recipe.
 Do mail me at knowyourindianfoodofficial@gmail.com.
 Furthermore, follow me on Facebook, Pinterest and Twitter.